Reviews You Can Rely On

 Credit: Natalie Kafader

-Minimalist and low-drop daily trainers, like the Altra Torin 7 and Topo Magnifly 5, tend to score lower in this category.
+Minimalist and low-drop daily trainers, like the Altra Torin 7, tend to score lower in this category.
 They're lower to the ground and don't make use of more modern, highly-resilient foams.
-On the other hand, the Altra Vanish Tempo utilizes a more energetic foam and slightly higher stack height to provide the best cushioning from a zero-drop shoe in our lineup.
+On the other hand, the Altra Vanish Tempo utilizes a more energetic foam and slightly higher stack height to provide the best cushioning from a low-drop shoe in our lineup.

-running shoes men - the vanish tempo has the best cushioning in our lineup thanks to the...
+running shoes men - the vanish tempo has great cushioning, thanks to the ego pro foam...

-The Vanish Tempo has the best cushioning in our lineup thanks to the Ego Pro foam that compresses well and has good energy return.
+The Vanish Tempo has great cushioning, thanks to the Ego Pro foam that compresses well and has good energy return.

 Credit: Nathaniel Bailey